boehm-s/sandbox/FP-PHP.md

 BUT, when passing objects the value passed to the function is the object's handle (which acts as a reference to the object), so to write pure functions that accepts objects as parameter, you must only read objects and not modify them !

-And on that too, PHP is not helping, because it includes in his standard library a lot of impure functions !
+And on that too, PHP is not helping, because it includes in its standard library a lot of impure functions !
 Below, the example of the `end` function :

 ```PHP
 class MyObj {